For the sixth year - this year we will have consumed more food than produced.

 depending upon the aspirations of the student, technological expertise and linguistic capabilities could prove requirements.

-Nevada Institute of Science will also include a fully equipped wet-lab for continued research in areas of importance and interest of
+Howard N. Rolfe Institute of Science will also include two fully equipped wet-labs for continued research in areas of importance and

-Doctor Savidov and other of our professors involved in research - and their students.
-These areas of research will also include
+interest of Doctor Savidov and other of our professors involved in research - and their students.
+These areas of research will also

-further research into production of foods currently not produced in aquaponics facilities.
-This Lab will also be utilized daily for testing
+include further research into production of foods currently not produced in aquaponics facilities.
+This Lab will also be utilized 24/7 for

-water of the farms and produce prior to shipping.
+testing water of the farms and constant checking of and Certifying "Disease Free "produce prior to shipping.

 GLOBAL FOOD SHORTAGE LOOMS